Apple Aims to Protect Data Privacy with SKAdNetwork

 2. Apple pushes SKAdNetwork and Google follows suit with their own version.

-Another scenario is that Google follows suit with their own version of the ad network API.
+Another scenario is that Google follows suit with its own version of the ad network API.
 This scenario could play out a few different ways:

 - Apple and Google don’t build out a robust attribution solution, which results in a lack of adoption by app marketers.
 Apple has made its mark in the world thanks to being an extraordinary and innovative hardware company, but they have never been accountable for providing analytics and insights to app marketers.
 If Apple and Google do not develop all the features that are necessary for an end-to-end attribution solution, (e.g. data extraction, all postback types, flexible attribution windows, easy BI integrations) then the industry will not adopt their solutions.